Aulopidae

 The Aulopidae are a small family of aulopiform ray-finned fish.
-They are found in most tropical and subtropical oceans, such as the Atlantic, Mediterranean, and Pacific.
+They are found in tropical and subtropical oceans; the Atlantic (including the Mediterranean), and Pacific.
 The aulopids are commonly known as flagfins.

 The aulopids resemble lizardfishes in appearance, and range up to 60 cm in length.
 They have large dorsal fins, the first ray of which is greatly extended.
 They are bottom-dwelling fish, living at depths of 1000 m.

 The earliest known member of the group is Nematonotus from the Cenomanian of Lebanon.